Licensing

 - Add the following variables for each environment:

-Step 3: Import license key
+Step 3: Import domain token

-Section titled “Step 3: Import license key”Import license key from .env and use it on RPConfig
+Section titled “Step 3: Import domain token”Import domain token from .env and use it on RPConfig

 React vite